vkarpov15/mastering-async-await/content/chapter3.md

 Async/await has a few other advantages over co and generators.
 The biggest advantage is that async/await is built-in to Node.js and modern browsers, so you don't need an external library like co.
-The other advantage is cleaner stack traces.
+Async/await also has cleaner stack traces.
 Co stack traces often have a lot of `generator.next()` and `onFulfilled` lines that obscure the actual error.